dvitiiuk/google-drive/docs/GoogleDrive-batchsource.md

 ### Authentication

-**Authentication type:** Defines the authentication type.
+**Authentication type:** Type of authentication used to access Google API.
 OAuth2 and Service account types are available.
 Default is OAuth2.

 **Client ID:** OAuth2 client id.
 Is shown only when _OAuth2_ auth type is selected for **Authentication type** property.